seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 By virtue of his masterly knowledge of the fields and his estimate of the seed of consciousness, he does not moisten it with craving.
 Thereby he sees the end of birth and transcends logic and worldly convention.
-This too shows that the deeper implications of the *MahāNidānasutta*, concerning the descent of consciousness into the mother's womb, have not been sufficiently appreciated so far.
+This too shows that the deeper implications of the *Mahānidānasutta*, concerning the descent of consciousness into the mother's womb, have not been sufficiently appreciated so far.